yohplala/oups/README.md

 - sortedcontainers

 ## 3. Why OUPS?
-As a self-taught data wrangler, I have been in need of a solution to organize a collection of ordered datasets, more specifically time series.
-Hence a first step has been the implementation of `@toplevel` and `@sublevel` class decorators.
+As a self-taught data wrangler, I have been confronted with managing 'large-size', collection of ordered datasets, more specifically time series.
+These datasets may contain different data (from different channels or feeds) or the results of different processings of the same raw data.
+To ease their management, i.e. where these datasets have to be stored, a first step in OUPS has then been the implementation of `@toplevel` and `@sublevel` class decorators.

 Other libraries out there already exist to manage collections of datasets,
 - many that I have not tested, for instance [Arctic](https://github.com/man-group/arctic)